 A watertight contract should use every possible means to minimise the risk of it being misunderstood, because as the article above ends “it is hoped this will avoid costly litigation.”
 However, that’s all it is.
 A hope, not a promise.
 Surely a watertight contract means there is no room for dispute.
 Not that you will hopefully avoid disputes?!

-A more realistic approach is taken by 10 Ways Project Managers Can Create Watertight Contracts:
+A more realistic approach is taken by this article:

 Even a wonderful contract is no insurance against bad behaviour.
 Someone who is intent on breaching an agreement will go ahead and do so, no matter how artful the legal drafting.